Spelt/ZXing.Delphi/README.md

 ### Changes
+- v3.9.11
+	Usage of FRAMEWORK_FMX and FRAMEWORK_VCL.
+See 'Usage' below.
 - v3.9.8
 	Fixes datamatrix https://github.com/Spelt/ZXing.Delphi/issues/162 and QR QRCode read error when contains when has char 10 https://github.com/Spelt/ZXing.Delphi/issues/163, pull requests with code optimization from EguitarRed and Rene Pastoors.
 - v3.9.7